 Teachers can award full or partial credit for each criterion by typing the value in the Score boxes.
 Scores can be edited any time or left blank until full credit can be awarded.
 Students will get a Rubric Grade Alert in their Notification Center each time their teacher clicks the Save button.

 When a teacher Saves a score for each criteria in the Rubric, the content will show as completed on the student’s Table of Contents.
+Visit the Rubrics article for additional information.

 Teachers can leave a comment for the student when grading.
 Students can then view and reply to those comments.